Global indifference to LGBTI crackdown

 According toNoor, the first arrest was of a 19-year-old, a day after

-the concert.
 Following “a speedy trial three days after his arrest”,

 he was sentenced to six years’ imprisonment as well as six years probation.